scrabbletank/farhome-rules/rulesdoc.md

 #### Initiative

 When combat starts every character and creature in combat rolls for initiative.
-By default, you roll 5 normal dice, improving 1 to proficient dice for every point of dexterity you have, with negative dex converting die to bad die.
+By default, you roll 5 normal dice, improving 1 to an enhanced die for every point of dexterity you have, with negative dexterity converting die to bad die.
 You add a flat success/fail modifier depending on the circumstances.
 Surprised creatures start with 3 failures.
-Unarmored creatures get 1 success, light armor gets none, medium armor gets 1 failure, and heavy armor gets 2 failures.
 These values can be changed by feats or skills, and other dice may be added.

 Combatants take turns, starting with whoever rolled the highest and ending with whoever rolled the lowest initiative.
 After every combatant has had a turn the round ends and a new round begins, starting with the creature that had the highest initiative.
 This repeats until combat is over or one side has defeated all other combatants.